 - Additional classes as required by the program

 Admission requirements will be reviewed as they are reported in eCampus.
-If you have requirements that are not submitted to eCampus (e.g. Praxis CORE test scores or a transcript from a previous institution), please upload this evidence to the SOE Database by December 1st to be reviewed for the December admission review and by Mat 1st to be reviewed for the May admission review.
+If you have requirements that are not submitted to eCampus (e.g. Praxis CORE test scores or a transcript from a previous institution), please upload this evidence to the College of Education database by December 1st to be reviewed for the January admission review, by May 1st to be reviewed for the May admission review, and by August 1st to be reviewed for the August review.